s7evinkelevra/Agent-Model/README.md

 ## The Model

 An agent based model simulates actions and interactions of autonomous agents (hosts and parasites) to investigate the behavior of a complex system (i.e. allele frequencies) [[wiki](https://en.wikipedia.org/wiki/Agent-based_model)].
-[Complex behavior can arise from these interaction despite seemingly simple rules for the singular agent](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+[Complex behavior can arise from these interaction despite simple rules for the singular agent](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 The model is similarly structured to [Lighten et al 2017][Lighten], but with the addition of multiple host- and parasite species with different infection regimes (representing fluctuating selection).
 As noted in [Ejsmond 2018][Ejsmond], the co-evolution of host-parasite does not account for the high allele count; the introduction of (random/) novel parasites each generation was neccessary (and sufficient!) to drive the high number of alleles.
 This random seeding of parasites does not seem biologically plausible ("[...] ≈100 entirely new, typically very divergent [parasite] haplotypes in a population of 10,000 individuals.").
 A more plausible mechanism, similar in effect, could be fluctuating selection: novel parasites don't appear randomly, but fluctuate in time and space and are drawn from a big (but not infinite) pool of parasites (epitopes).